sroelants/sroelants/src/drafts/starting_a_fresh_vimrc.md

 Ah, the truly controversial one.
 Most seasoned vim-users will recommend newcomers to vim to disable the arrow keys.
 This forces them to spend most of their time in 'normal' mode and use the (far more ergonomic) `hjkl` navigation keys.
-It's usually called *"hard mode"*. {% footnote %} There are levels of zeal when it comes to "hard mode".
+It's usually called *"hard mode"*. {% sidenote %} There are levels of zeal when it comes to "hard mode".
 Disabling the arrow keys is only the beginning.
 Some pros advocate disabling the ability to use any vim motion for more than once or twice in a row.
-This forces you to learn to use vim's powerful motions as efficiently as possible. {% endfootnote %} I don't feel like I really need this to be enforced anymore, but it's just such a big part of the vim spirit, that I decided to leave them in.
+This forces you to learn to use vim's powerful motions as efficiently as possible. {% endsidenote %} I don't feel like I really need this to be enforced anymore, but it's just such a big part of the vim spirit, that I decided to leave them in.
 Another setting of note is the remapping of `j` and `k` to `gj` and `gk` respectively.
 Rather than moving down by a file line